daily operations of the Piqua City Schools includes support to students

 A Facility Usage Agreement is necessary when a group or organization wants to use school facilities, assuring the Superintendent (or designee) that the group/organization complies with all regulations and respects the property, equipment and grounds of the school.
 Arrangements to use special equipment must be made with the district's Business Coordinator at the same time the Facility Usage Application is filed.
 Specific events may require security and/or parking attendants.

 It is recommended that groups or organizations file for use at least 30 days prior to the date of the proposed use.
 Details of the use, including special custodial or kitchen help, is arranged by the Business Coordinator, who also checks district/school calendars for possible conflicts in usage.
-For further information or to request a Facility Usage Agreement form, please contact Martha Lyons at 937-773-4321, extension 6401.
+For further information or to request a Facility Usage Agreement form, please call 937-773-4321.